Released Time Bible Education

 It is the desire of CBM, its missionaries, and volunteers to cooperate with the public schools.
 We make every effort to make Released Time a positive asset to the educational system.
 It is to be conducted under the following guidelines:

-CBM of Mid-Atlantic: Camp Grace: 24 schools in 1 counties in 1 state; 2,900 students enrolled
+CBM of TN: Camp Ozone: 3 schools in 3 counties in 1 state; 355 Christian School chapel students enrolled

 Our regular monitoring through youth surveys indicates that violence and abuse are so common in our public schools today that dealing with the problem is a matter of the greatest urgency.
 What’s exciting [to me] is that promoting Released Time Bible education can alleviate this situation, as the answers are brought to children in a relational setting.
 We can see incredible possibilities when youngsters reach out in love in a trusting relationship with others.– George Gallup, Jr., The Gallup Group

 With all of the violence experienced in our public schools over the last few years, it is good to know that God’s Word offers basic solutions to the needs being faced by today’s young people.
 I am very encouraged that Released Time Bible Education offers the opportunity for public school students to be released during the school day, with parental permission, to attend Bible Education classes.
-I recommend this ministry to you for your prayers and support.
+I recommend this ministry to you for your prayers and support.– Paul A. Cedar, Mission America

 I currently pastor a church working with a local Released Time program.
 Our society desperately needs citizens populating our communities and entering the work force, voting booth, and public office who are peace loving, kind, patient, loyal, honest, trustworthy, self-controlled, keepers of commitments, desirous of working to support themselves, etc. Released Time Education is one of the best ways to teach these qualities.
-All at no cost to taxpayers!
+All at no cost to taxpayers!– Pastor, Hodgen, OK

 IN STATES THAT DO NOT HAVE A RELEASED TIME LAW